 Recently, lawmakers have moved to give survivors of serious crimes more time to seek justice.
 Lawmakers also passed legislation expanding protections for women in state custody, following widely reported abuse and misconduct at New Jersey’s women’s prison.
 The law increases oversight of correctional officers who supervise women in custody and strengthens safeguards intended to prevent abuse and misconduct within women’s correctional facilities.

-In 2026, legislators are considering updates to criminal statutes to address emerging forms of exploitation, including manipulated or AI-generated images, and passed a bill that expanded penalties for cyber-harassment.
+In 2026, legislators advanced legislation to address emerging forms of exploitation, including manipulated or AI-generated images, and passed a bill that expanded penalties for cyber-harassment.

 Voting & Civic Participation